mercul3s/mercedescoyle.com-jekyll/resume.md

 # Volunteering
 Kumoricon *10/2017-present*
-**Co department lead for Cosplay Repair**:
+**Manager, Cosplay Repair**:
-help manage and direct volunteers, assist convention attendees with various materials repairs
+Manage and direct volunteers, assist convention attendees with various materials repairs in an often chaotic environment.
+Ensure volunteers care for themselves as well as attendees.

 Otakon  *1/2014-present*
 **Department head for Information Desk and Volunteer Operations, Otakon Vegas:**